 G & T Show SL – Christian Gossett is now available to download.
 Check it out here.
 Nick and Mike sat down with Christian Gossett, Director and Writer for Prelude to Axanar,.
 Chris talks about his experiences working on Prelude, working with Alec Peters, and where Axanar went wrong.
 Don’t miss this exclusive and timely interview, recorded the night after the Star Trek Fan Film Guidelines were made public by CBS and Paramount.

 Nick kicks off the interview with introductions.
 Chris is talking to them this evening from New Zealand.
-The fan film guidelines came out this morning and this interview is very timely.
+Also, the fan film guidelines came out this morning and this interview is very timely.
 Chris doesn’t consider himself a hater and finds it telling that Axanar became very Cardassian-like when things started going bad.
 Chris directed Prelude to Axanar, which Nick and Mike liked a lot.

 Chris’s Early Days with Axanar

 Nick begins the interview by asking how Chris got involved with Axanar.
 Chris and Alec were once close friends.
 So Alec wanted Chris to show him how to create a spec film to illustrate his ability as a producer.
 Chris had been an intellectual property creator since he was nineteen years old.
 He had been around film sets since he was five, since his father was actor.